| BUYERS GUIDE

 Only on severe corrugations at higher speeds than most owners would use did the rear dampers struggle to control live axle reaction.
 Steering precision was excellent, with little kick-back from bumps.

-The petrol and diesel V8s provided more than ample grunt for solo vehicle work and the auto boxes had slick, shock-free shift actions.
+The diesel V8s provided more than ample grunt for solo vehicle work and the auto boxes had slick, shock-free shift actions.

 We can’t say the same for headlights that fell way short of the 200 Series’ mile-eating ability.